Apple AirPods 2: Everything you need to know about the new Apple AirPods (2019)

-A new report has suggested that Apple is planning on releasing the next generation of its true wireless AirPods in 2019 with noise-cancellation and water resistance.
+A new report has suggested that Apple is planning on releasing the next generation of its true wireless AirPods with noise-cancellation and water resistance.

 The report comes courtesy of Bloomberg, and claims that the earphones will be accompanied by a more traditional pair of over-ear headphones (which will be different from the Beats lineup).
 They’ll also be more expensive than the current model, potentially leading to a two-tier hardware market.

 Apparently the current plan is to keep the current AirPods on sale, although these will be refreshed at the end of 2018 with hands-free Siri activation.

 Although water resistance brings to mind swimming, it’s more likely the new AirPods will simply be able to survive sweat and a bit of rain.
 At any rate, current Bluetooth technology can’t work underwater.

 Following on from its use in the Apple Watch Series 4, the new AirPods could also add biometric sensing to the earphones to aid in tracking the user’s heart rate during workouts.

 As well as reports like these, Apple’s recently-filed patents have given us more clues about the direction it might take its future headphones.
 One such patent suggests the firm is looking at integrating a speaker connection into future AirPods charging cases.